hyperledger-archives/ursa-rfcs/enclave-interface/README.md

 1. Networked (HTTP, ethernet, bluetooth)

 Therefore initial piece of the interface is the connection.
 Given each provider has different connection methods, the connection create process takes a configuration unique to that enclave.
+The goal of this API design is to minimize changes to it to maintain compatibility.

 We show all code samples written as Rust but can be adapted to other languages as desired.

 Most hardware implementations will not allow key material to be passed through the API, even in encrypted form, so a system of external references is required that allows keys to be referenced in a way that supports:
 1. **Consistency** - The same ID refers to the same key every time (according to the key management paradigm of the underlying hardware)
-1. **Naming schemes** - Organizations often name their keys according to some formal naming scheme - such as **legal.europe.documetencryption.May2019-1**.
+1. **Naming schemes** - Organizations often name their keys according to some formal naming scheme - such as **legal.europe.documentencryption.May2019-1**.
 1. **Key blocks** - Some HSMs not only allow but actively require keys to be passed as formatted and encrypted keyblocks.
 In this case we not only need to support the simple data type of a binary key block but also (potentially) identify which KEK it's encrypted under.

 In keeping with the drive for Ursa to be simple and hard to mess up, the proposal is to make KeyIDs in the Ursa interface be simple UTF-8 string names, and leave the underlying provider implementation to deal with the complexities of translation, key rollover, duplication and so on.
 Keyblocks will not be supported until really demanded.